wachiuphd/CVI/README.md

 # CVI - Climate Vulnerability Index calculations, analyses, and visualizations

+To recreate all analyses and figures, run the scripts in the following order.
+NOTE: *Script (1) cannot be run without access to the Dropbox that has all the original data files.* However, all other scripts can be run.

 (1) Source get_datasets.R to load all data from individual files into one master file.
-This script cannot be run without access to the Dropbox that has all the original data files.
-However, all other scripts can be run.
 Creates the following files:
 - CVI_master.csv - all details as to each indicator, including source file information and notes
 - Checkoutput.txt - output capture during data loading, used for diagnostics
 - CVI_indicators_current.csv - most important meta-data for each indicator